mrc-ide/sarscov2-transmission-england/README.md

 This is an [orderly](https://www.vaccineimpact.org/orderly/) repository which contains the analysis to our preprint

-> The first two waves of the SARS-Cov-2 epidemic in England: key epidemiological drivers and impact of interventions, Knock, Whittles, Lees, Perez-Guzman et al.
+> The 2020 SARS-CoV-2 epidemic in England: key epidemiological drivers and impact of interventions; Knock, Whittles, Lees, Perez-Guzman et al.

 Running the complete analysis will take many hours, and you may want to run `regional_fit` in parallel on separate nodes of an HPC.
 The tasks are parallelised using OpenMP and will consume as many cores as you have available on each node, respecting the environment variable `MC_CORES`.
 See the `regional_fit` task for more information.
 On 32 core Xeons (dual 16-core 2.6 GHz), each copy of the `regional_fit` task takes about 12 hours, and this must be run 7 times, one for each region.